Truganini: 1832 and 1833

-Truganini was briefly taken to Flinders Island in February 1832, but left with Robinson a few weeks later on his next expedition.
-Robinson's new objective was to round up a group of Aboriginal people known to be living in north-western Tasmania.
-Their short time on Flinders Island had left almost all of the Aboriginal guides in Robinson's party suffering from disease, and ultimately led to the deaths of Eumarrah and Kikatapula.
-The party arrived at Cape Grim in early June and encountered a group of 23 people led by Wymurric.
-They were lured onto Hunter Island with the intention of sending them on to Flinders Island, but many quickly grew ill and died.
+Truganini was briefly taken to Flinders Island in February 1832, but departed with Robinson a few weeks later to round up a group of Aboriginal people known to be living in north-western Tasmania.
+Their short time on Flinders Island had left almost all of the Aboriginal guides in Robinson's party suffering from disease, with Eumarrah and Kikatapula eventually dying from influenza.
+The party arrived at Cape Grim in early June and soon encountered a group of 23 Aboriginal people from the Peerapper clan.
+They were lured onto Hunter Island, where many died from illness before they could be sent to Flinders Island.

-In August, Truganini and the rest of the party set out once again in search of two more clans believed to be living in western Tasmania.
-In September 1832, Truganini saved Robinson's life by swimming him across the Arthur River away from a group of Tarkiner people who intended to kill him.
-Woureddy was angered that Truganini had run away from him to save Robinson and threatened to kill her, jealous of the attention she was receiving from other men.
-By November, Truganini was assisting a mission led by Anthony Cottrell to locate the Tarkiner while Robinson travelled to Hobart.
-They gathered six individuals and sent them to Launceston, then returned to Macquarie Harbour to reunite with Robinson.
-In February Truganini set out on her own to hunt for a group of Ninine people and persuaded the group of eight to come with her to Sarah Island.
+In August Truganini and the rest of the party set out in search of two more clan groups believed to be living in western Tasmania.
+The following month, Truganini saved Robinson's life by swimming him across the Arthur River away from a group of Aboriginal warriors who intended to kill him.
+By November, Truganini was assisting an expedition led by the farmer Anthony Cottrell to locate the Tarkiner clan group while Robinson travelled to Hobart.
+They gathered six individuals and sent them to Launceston, then reunited with Robinson at Macquarie Harbour Penal Station on Sarah Island.
+In February 1833 Truganini set out on her own to hunt for a group of Ninine people and persuaded the eight of them to accompany her to Sarah Island.